tuirk/youre-here/README.md

 Anything beyond today renders lighter and more transparent — the future is ghostly, the past is vivid.

+### Region Summaries
+Hover over any part of the spiral and the AI reflects on that time period — a warm, observational summary of what you were going through.
+Summaries are generated once and cached, so re-hovering feels instant.

 ### Speech-to-Text
 Hit the microphone button and speak.
 Whisper transcribes your voice into text, so you can journal by thinking out loud — literally.